calledAdo/Quote-Stablecoin/README.md

 # Quote Stablecoin

-Quote stablecoin (symbol $QUOTE) is the first decentralized algorithmic stablecoin on the Internet Computer Network that is backed by Chain Key Bitcoin (ckBTC) which is a secure form of bitcoin on the Internet Computer network that can be retrieved in a ratio of 1:1 on thhe bitcoin network by utilising the threshold ECDSA.<br>
+Quote stablecoin (symbol $QUOTE) is the first decentralized algorithmic stablecoin on the Internet Computer Network that is backed by Chain Key Bitcoin (ckBTC) which is a secure form of bitcoin on the Internet Computer network that can be retrieved in a ratio of 1:1 on the bitcoin network by utilising the threshold ECDSA.<br>

 ## Quote Token Mechanism

-The  $QUOTE token is an ICRC token that is minted by depositing any amount of ckBTC (no minimum amount set for now) into the QuoteMinter Canister and the price equivalent of that amount in $USD is minted an sent to the depositor <br><br>
+The  $QUOTE token is an ICRC token that is minted by depositing any amount of ckBTC (no minimum amount set for now) into the QuoteMinter Canister and the price equivalent of that amount in $USD is minted and sent to the depositor <br><br>

 Cryptocurrencies are currently very volatile hence if the deposited amount of ckBTC loses its value due to price drop the minted tokens become devalued and hence no longer pegged to a dollar ,this risk is commonly averted by requiring users to deposit a greater value of the volatile asset for a lesser value of token.